Revised March 2025

 Recipients are required by FTA to conduct a “Four Factor Analysis” consistent with DOT’s LEP guidance, as well as develop a Language Assistance Plan based on the results of the analysis.
 The Language Assistance Plan shall 1) include the results of the Four Factor Analysis, 2) describe how the recipients provides language assistance services by language, 3) describe how the recipient provides notice to LEP persons about the availability of language assistance, 4) describe how the recipient monitors, evaluates, and updates the language assistance plan, and 5) describe how the recipient trains employees to provide timely and reasonable language assistance to LEP persons.

-A copy of the Santa Rosa CityBus Language Assistance Plan is provided in the above links.
+A copy of the Santa Rosa CityBus Language Assistance Plan is available here.

 Recipients may not, on the grounds of race, color, or national origin, deny a person the opportunity to participate as a member of a planning, advisory, or similar body which is an integral part of the program.
 Recipients that have transit-related, non-elected planning boards, advisory councils or committees, the membership of which is selected by the recipient, must provide a table depicting the racial breakdown of the membership of those bodies and a description of efforts made to encourage the participation of minorities on such bodies.